amiyasahu/Donut/README.md

 # Donut Theme

-Modern and Responsive theme for Question2Answer ( Q2A ) which is made for great readability with awesome user experience powered by [Bootstrap](http://getbootstrap.com/).
+Modern and Responsive theme for [Question2Answer ( Q2A )](https://www.question2answer.org/) which is made for great readability and awesome user experience powered by [Bootstrap](http://getbootstrap.com/).

 ##### Screenshot